-Our cash decreased to approximately \$43,000 as of December 31, 2007 compared to \$88,000 as of December 31, 2006.
+Our cash decreased approximately \$0 as of December 31, 2008 compared to \$43,000 as of December 31, 2007.
 This decrease is related mostly to a decrease in gross profit between the years.

-The cash used in operations in 2007 increased from the cash used in operations in 2006 by approximately \$276,500.
-Gross profits from sales decreased, and professional and consulting expenses increased mainly due to the issuance of stock for services.
+The cash used in operations in 2008 increased from the cash used in operations in 2007 by approximately \$690,000.
+Payroll expenses increased mainly due to the issuance of stock for services.

 We do not believe our working capital is sufficient to run our operations at current or proposed operating levels.
-Operations in 2007 have been funded in part by product sales, the sale of common stock and cash received from acquisitions.
+Operations in 2008 have been funded in part by product sales, the sale of common stock and cash received from acquisitions.
 Such funding will need to continue in order to allow us to implement our new business model.
 The Company has been successful in acquiring certain services through consulting agreements that are funded in part or full by the issuance of common stock.
 The Company plans on offering private placements of its common stock in 2008 and continues research and efforts to introduce new products into the market.
-With planned increased marketing efforts and the research and development that are currently in place, the Company anticipates new products will continue entering the market during 2008.
+With planned increased marketing efforts and the research and development that are currently in place, the Company anticipates new products will continue entering the market during 2009.